lukwik1996/Sudoku-solver/README.md

 pip install -r requirements.txt
 ```

+In order to run the application, run the sudoku_gui.py file.

 ## Functionality

 Currently the solver allows user to fill in the cells of a sudoku puzzle and decide if he wants to see the value(s) of: